openjdk/valhalla-docs/site/design-notes/parametric-vm/parametric-vm.md

 inspected by the class file declaring the API point.

-In short, every API point use site can specify an optional linkage parameter, and (in aby single class file) any group of API point declaration sites can specify a specialization anchor to receive and act on linkage parameters.
+In short, every API point use site can specify an optional linkage selector, and (in aby single class file) any group of API point declaration sites can specify a specialization anchor to receive and act on linkage selectors.

-One such parameter is enough "envelope", of course, for a language translation strategy to package up any amount of "mail", such as record-like tuples of reflective type variable bindings.
+One such selector is enough "envelope", of course, for a language translation strategy to package up any amount of "mail", such as record-like tuples of reflective type variable bindings.
 The option to parameterize and specialize is applied broadly and evenly: